Ko Khangkhao: History

 In the past, Ko Khangkhao was called Ko Taikhang khao, but travelers who visit it now are most familiar with the name "Ko Khankhao".

 Activities

 Ko Khangkhao is part of the Laem Son National Park along with Koh Kam, Koh Cam Tok, and Koh Yipun.
 Collectively, the park covers and area of 315 sq. km.
-The islet is situated around 9km from the national park's office on Bang Ben beach.
+The islet is situated around 9 km from the national park's office on Bang Ben beach.
 Ko Khangkhao is regarded as the finest islet of Kam Island.

 Recreational activities on the islet include fishing, sailing, diving, and snorkeling.

 In 2019, the Naturist Association Thailand rented a part of the islet in August 2019 for its nude beach trips.

 Climate

-The average temperature is from 30.5°C to 35.5°C.
+The average temperature is from 30.5 °C to 35.5 °C.